joshcomley/Overengineer/_posts/2015-12-20-updating-a-visual-studio-2015-template-asp-net-5-web-application-from-rc1-to-rc2.md

 ![2015-12-20 14_14_56-Photos.png]({{site.baseurl}}/media/2015-12-20 14_14_56-Photos.png)

 The red squiggly error line is fine.
 Ignore it.
 It just wants to scare you but its behind a screen, it can't touch you.

+### All cshtml
+Run a find and replace on all cshtml files, replacing:

+`asp-validation-summary="ValidationSummary.All"`

+With:

+`asp-validation-summary="All"`

 ## Development mode